python/cpython/Mac/README.rst

 The main reason is because you want to create GUI programs in Python.
-With the exception of X11/XDarwin-based GUI toolkits all GUI programs need to be run from a Mac OS X application bundle (".app").
+With the exception of X11/XDarwin-based GUI toolkits all GUI programs need to be run from a macOS application bundle (".app").

 While it is technically possible to create a .app without using frameworks you will have to do the work yourself if you really want this.

-A second reason for using frameworks is that they put Python-related items in only two places: "/Library/Framework/Python.framework" and "/Applications/Python <VERSION>" where ``<VERSION>`` can be e.g. "3.4", "2.7", etc.  This simplifies matters for users installing Python from a binary distribution if they want to get rid of it again.
-Moreover, due to the way frameworks work, a user without admin privileges can install a binary distribution in his or her home directory without recompilation.
+A second reason for using frameworks is that they put Python-related items in only two places: "/Library/Framework/Python.framework" and "/Applications/Python <VERSION>" where ``<VERSION>`` can be e.g. "3.8", "2.7", etc.  This simplifies matters for users installing Python from a binary distribution if they want to get rid of it again.
+Moreover, due to the way frameworks work, usera without admin privileges can install a binary distribution in their home directory without recompilation.

 2. How does a framework Python differ from a normal static Python?
 ------------------------------------------------------------------